Best Blu-ray players for 2018

 Get a better picture from your streaming device

 Some high-end players also feature a 4K/HDR-ready HDMI input.
-You’ll find this extra HDMI port on the front of both Oppo players and the stellar Cambridge Audio CXUHD.
+You’ll find this extra HDMI port on the back of both Oppo players and the stellar Cambridge Audio CXUHD.

 My editor Jim Ralston told me, "When I got a new OLED TV, the compressed HD signal from my cable company looked a little off - blurry even."